Doubled haploidy: Production of doubled haploids

 Doubled haploids can be produced in vivo or in vitro.
 Haploid embryos are produced in vivo by parthenogenesis, pseudogamy, or chromosome elimination after wide crossing.
 The haploid embryo is rescued, cultured, and chromosome-doubling produces doubled haploids.
 The in vitro methods include gynogenesis (ovary and flower culture) and androgenesis (anther and microspore culture).
 Androgenesis is the preferred method.
 Another method of producing the haploids is wide crossing.
 In barley, haploids can be produced by wide crossing with the related species Hordeum bulbosum; fertilization is affected, but during the early stages of seed development the H. bulbosum chromosomes are eliminated leaving a haploid embryo.
 In tobacco (Nicotiana tabacum), wide crossing with Nicotiana africana is widely used.
 When N. africana is used to pollinate N. tabacum, 0.25 to 1.42 percent of the progeny survive and can readily be identified as either F1 hybrids or maternal haploids.
 Although these percentages appear small, the vast yield of tiny seeds and the early death of most seedlings provide significant numbers of viable hybrids and haploids in relatively small soil containers.
 This method of interspecific pollination serves as a practical way of producing seed-derived haploids of N. tabacum, either as an alternative method or complementary method to anther culture.

+More recently, doubled-haploid production has been combined with CRISPR/Cas9 genome editing in a method called haploid inducer-mediated genome editing, or HI-Edit.
+In this approach, the haploid-inducing parent carries Cas9 and a guide RNA targeted to a gene in the other parent.
+Editing can occur shortly after fertilization, before the chromosomes from the inducer parent are eliminated, producing haploid progeny that may carry targeted mutations without inheriting the CRISPR/Cas9 transgene.
+In wheat, this strategy has been tested by crossing wheat with transgenic maize expressing Cas9 and guide RNAs.
+A 2023 study targeting the wheat disease-susceptibility genes TaHRC and Tsn1 recovered edited haploid wheat plants at frequencies of 15 to 33%.
+Edited haploids can then be chromosome doubled to generate homozygous doubled-haploid lines for functional genomics or plant breeding.